s-t-e-f/tp/docs/DeveloperGuide.md

     * Print the project’s resources straight away without checking if project exists.
     * **Cons**: Harder to pinpoint the cause of the error if an error is thrown.

-The following sequence diagram shows how the list PROJECTNAME operation works:
+The following sequence diagram shows how the `list p/PROJECTNAME` operation works:
 ![add_png](puml_img/listPROJECTNAMEfinal.png)

 ---